ReluctantHacker/notes/physics/Electrodynamics.md

 No one imagined that changes in electric or magnetic fields would travel through space at a finite speed — and even more shockingly, that speed would turn out to be the speed of light

 # Relativity
-In 1865, Maxwell found that his equations predict electromagnetic waves in vacuum traveling at speed of light.
-However, he build his theory based on the absolute reference frame **ether**.
-Although, Maxwell's equations doesn't really show speed of reference frames, but if you consider deeply, the key point is that, if we take $\epislon$ and $\hmu$ invariant under different reference frames which makes speed of light fixed.
-Of course, Maxwell believed ether, so he would treat those two constants not invariant under different reference.
-But now everybody know the truth is those two constants doesn't change.
-In this sense, Maxwell's equations are naturally Relativistic by taking $\espislon% and %\hmu$ fixed.

 In 1865, Maxwell found that his equations predict electromagnetic waves in vacuum traveling at the speed of light.
 However, he built his theory based on the existence of an absolute reference frame — the **ether**.

 Although Maxwell’s equations themselves do not explicitly involve reference frames, the key point is that the speed of light is determined by the constants: